-The Searle Company Limited (PSX: SEARL) was set up as a private limited company in 1965.
-Several years later, in 1993, it was converted into a public limited company.
+The Searle Company Limited (PSX: SEARL) was established in 1965 as a private limited company.
+It was converted into a public limited company in 1993.It manufactures pharmaceutical and other consumer products.
+Holding over 54 percent shares, International Brands Limited is SEARL’s holding company.

-As at June 30, 2020, over 57 percent shares are held in the associated companies, undertakings and related parties.
-Of this, a major shareholder is the International Brands Limited that holds over 56 percent shares, making it the holding company. close to 18 percent shares are with the local general public, while 6 percent are owned by foreign companies and mutual funds, each.
-The directors, CEO, their spouses and minor children collectively own less than 1 percent share in the company.
-The remaining about 13 percent shares is with the rest of the shareholder categories.
+As at June 30, 2021, close to 55 percent shares are held under associated companies, undertakings and related parties.
+Within this, International Brands Limited is a major shareholder.
+The local general public holds 15 percent shares, while over 7 percent shares are with each of the following: modarabas and mutual funds, and foreign companies.
+Over 6 percent are held in joint stock companies, while the directors, CEO, their spouses and minor children own less than 1 percent share in the company.
+The remaining roughly 9 percent shares are with the rest of the shareholder categories.

 Historical operational performance